User Management

 endpoint.

-When should I use a bot user?
+When should I use a Service User?

-Bot users are available on all ngrok free and paid plans.
+Service Users are available on all ngrok free and paid plans.